oneconcern/datamon/docs/proposals/diamond-design.md

 2. Some `add` operations might fail: the client has the opportunity to either _retry_ any individual split or _cancel_ the whole diamond operation.
 3. This is different from the `bundle upload` operation, which only succeeds or fails as a whole.
-   Since we now leave it to the user to decide if and when to commit, there is a new available choice to retry on individual failed splits.
+   Since we now leave it to the user to decide if and when to commit, there is a newly available choice to retry on individual failed splits.
 4. Blobs put on storage resulting from split uploads cannot be relinquished.
 We accept the possibility of some wasted storage as a result.